 Identify Problem Vendors

 A lot of time and attention goes into preparing contracts.
 They are legal documents that are read and signed after some negotiation with vendors.
 But, then, many organizations lose sight of what those contracts provide.
-We actually recovered over $500,000 for a health insurance client after a careful manual review of contracts.
+We recovered over $500,000 for a health insurance client after a careful manual review of contracts.
 In their case, they had been billed for project hours that should have be free according to the contract and were never given the agreed upon volume discounts.

 Reduce the Risk of Fraud

 When your department isn’t running efficiently, it is left wide open to fraud.
 Accounts payable audits are designed to find those weak spots and any red flags.

 Compliment to Internal Audit

-The role & responsibilities of an organizations internal audit department has grown, due to increased scrutiny of business security and risks, as well ensuring your organization is compliant with governing Acts overseeing financial reporting, ,such a Sarbannes Oxley.
+The role and responsibilities of an organizations internal audit department has grown, due to increased scrutiny of business security and risks, as well as ensuring your organization is compliant with governing Acts overseeing financial reporting, such as Sarbannes-Oxley.
 Often Broniec is engaged by internal audit. staff, as while they can provide an independent assurance of an organizations Accounts Payable controls, processes and operating efficiencies, they most likely only have time, resources and tools to perform a “sample” review.
 By engaging in a comprehensive Broniec Accounts Payable Audit, Internal Audit can gain insights and learn of risks which will provide the team a clear direction of areas to focus on, which would bring the most value to your organization.